 Huntington U: Hilary Mantel and Historical Fiction

 Huntington U is a college-style seminar with no homework or tests.
-This spring the series continues as Mark Eaton (Claremont Graduate University) leads participants on a six-week course to explore the work of the late Hilary Mantel, a writer who brought renewed interest to historical fiction through her acclaimed Wolf Hall trilogy.
-We will start the seminar with an excerpt (about 65 pages) of Mantel’s earlier novel about the French Revolution, titled A Place of Greater Safety (1992).
-Then we will dive into the Wolf Hall Trilogy by reading excerpts from Wolf Hall (2009), Bring Up the Bodies (2012) in its entirety, and excerpts of The Mirror & the Light (2020).
-Throughout the course, we will think about what makes Hilary Mantel’s historical fiction so compelling and so plausible.
+This spring, the series continues as Mark Eaton, professor at Claremont Graduate University, leads participants on a six-week course to explore the work of the late Hilary Mantel, a writer who brought renewed interest to historical fiction through her acclaimed Wolf Hall trilogy.
+The seminar will start with an excerpt (about 65 pages) of Mantel’s earlier novel about the French Revolution, A Place of Greater Safety (1992).
+Then we will dive into the Wolf Hall trilogy by reading excerpts from Wolf Hall (2009), Bring Up the Bodies (2012) in its entirety, and excerpts from The Mirror & the Light (2020).
+Throughout the course, we will think about what makes Mantel’s historical fiction so compelling and plausible.

-• How does Hilary Mantel strike an appropriate balance between historical accuracy and fictional embellishment?
+- How does Mantel strike an appropriate balance between historical accuracy and fictional embellishment?

-• What is different about historical fiction as compared to narrative nonfiction and history?
+- What is different about historical fiction compared to narrative nonfiction and history?

-Participants will also be privileged to learn from curators at the Huntington Library about archival materials in the Hilary Mantel papers that are part of The Huntington’s collections.
+Participants will also learn from curators at the Huntington Library about archival materials in the Hilary Mantel Papers, part of The Huntington’s collections.

 For questions about this course, please contact Joy Yamahata via email at jharding@huntington.org or by phone at 626-405-3457.